DV-Anh/EC-Assignments/README.md

 #### Exercise 4 - Variation operators

-- Implement the different mutation operators (insert, swap, inversion) for permuta-

-  tions given in the lecture.
+- Implement the different mutation operators (insert, swap, inversion) for permutations given in the lecture.

 - Implement the different crossover operators (Order Crossover, PMX Crossover, Cy- cle Crossover, Edge Recombination) for permutations given in the lecture.

 #### Exercise 5 - Selection

-Implement the different selection methods (fitness-proportional, tournament selection,

-elitism) given in the lecture.
+Implement the different selection methods (fitness-proportional, tournament selection, elitism) given in the lecture.

 #### Exercise 6 - Evolutionary Algorithms and Benchmarking